 Respiratory Care Practitioner II

-This examination is being given to fill multiple vacancies in Respiratory Care at San Joaquin General Hospital and to establish an eligible list to fill future vacancies.
+This examination is being given to fill 6 part-time vacancies in the Respiratory Care Department of San Joaquin General Hospital and to establish a pool to fill future vacancies.
 Resumes will not be accepted in lieu of an application.
 A completed application must be postmarked or received online by the final filing deadline.

 Note: As a requirement from the California Association of Pathology, San Joaquin General Hospital must maintain a copy of the high school diploma or equivalent for those employees who perform non-waive testing.
 The positions that perform non-waive testing for the hospital are the Respiratory Therapists.
 As such, should a Conditional Job Offer be extended, candidates must be able to provide proof of their high school diploma or equivalent documentation.